mtrohman/heiswayi.github.io/_posts/2016-12-29-your-windows-passwords-are-vulnerable-and-hackable-in-less-than-5-minutes.md

 comments: true
 ---

-Did you know that you can get your Windows password in a plain text, and it can be done in less than 5 minutes?
+Did you know that your Windows passwords are vulnerable and hackable in less than 5 minutes?

 Yep, even in Windows 10, the method is still working nicely.
 The method is not new at all.
-So, let me show how you can test with your own just by using a simple exploitation tool and PowerShell script.
-This is what can happen when we left our computer unlocked and anyone can disable our anti-virus software.
+So, let me show how you can test with your own just by using a simple exploitation tool and a PowerShell script.
+Anyone can perform this hacking when you left your computer unlocked.
+I'm not really going to explain the details, but just enough I go straight to the steps.
+Google is on your fingertips if you are keen to explore more.

 ### Getting started

-First, you need to download/get this tool called [mimikatz](https://github.com/gentilkiwi/mimikatz/releases/latest) (get the binary package, e.g. **mimikatz_trunk.zip**) and this PowerShell script [Out-Minidump.ps1](https://raw.github.com/mattifestation/PowerSploit/master/Exfiltration/Out-Minidump.ps1) by Matthew Graeber.
+First, you need to download or get this tool called [mimikatz](https://github.com/gentilkiwi/mimikatz/releases/latest) (just get the binary package, e.g. **mimikatz_trunk.zip**) and this PowerShell script [Out-Minidump.ps1](https://raw.github.com/mattifestation/PowerSploit/master/Exfiltration/Out-Minidump.ps1) by Matthew Graeber.
+Let's start!

 ### Using PowerShell to perform memory dump